10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Prepare for edge cases.
 Your components must be resilient and robust enough to handle all reasonable variations, including unexpected ones.
 If you don’t account for these possibilities, it could lead to broken layouts, unreadable text, or poor user experiences.

 **Useful resources:**

 - [Defensive CSS](https://defensivecss.dev/)

 ### Stress Test Your Components

 When building a component, test it against extreme content scenarios.
 For example:

-* A navigation menu with 20 items instead of 5\.
+* A navigation menu with 20 items instead of 5.
 * A card title that wraps onto three or more lines.
-* A card title that is just one word
+* A card title that is just one word.
-* An excerpt that’s 300 characters long—or empty.
+* An excerpt that's 300 characters long—or empty.

 Building flexible, content-agnostic components makes your work more resilient to change.
 It reduces the need for constant adjustments and protects the layout from breaking when new content doesn’t fit the original plan.
 In practice, requirements often evolve throughout a project's lifecycle.